M3rg1/Meetra/README.md

 ```

 #### Usage
 The engine is not supposed to be run from the command line.
-To use it, download any GUI that supports the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), and proceed with engine installation according to their repective guides.
+To use it, download any GUI that supports the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), and proceed with engine installation according to their respective guides.

 For example, some free GUIs with UCI support:
 - [Arena](http://www.playwitharena.de/) (recommended)